← Back to 史記

 使

-In the nineteenth year, Qi sent Yan Ying to Jin, and he spoke with Shu Xiang.
+In the nineteenth year, Qi sent Yan Ying to Jin, where he spoke with Shuxiang.
 Shu Xiang said: 'Jin is in its final generation.
-The duke heavily taxes for towers and ponds but does not care for governance.
-Governance is in private gates.
-How can it long endure!'
+The duke imposes heavy taxes for towers and ponds but neglects government.
+Power lies in private households.
+How can this endure for long?'
 Yan Zi assented to it.

 121